KeboHQ/Kebo-Twitter-Feed/readme.txt

 == Changelog ==

+= 0.9.5 =
+* Note: Removed the date format option.
+The plugin now uses the date format selected under 'Settings -> General'.
+This allows it to be automatically be translated for those using WordPress in other languages.
+* Note: Updated the Error Log area of the options page to make it only visible if there have been an error, and to make it more clear these are errors when connecting to the Twitter API.
+* Note: Various updates to the language used in the plugin.

 = 0.9.4 =
 * Bug Fix: Missed changing a class name in the plugins CSS from the previous change to US English which meant one 'Intent' icon could be the wrong color.
 * Bug Fix: Slightly adjusted the Tweet container CSS to improve compatibility with the sites Theme CSS.